rafmme/mkt-bot-assistant/README.md

 To use US Stock Market Chat Bot Assistant, follow these steps:

-STEP 1: Visit either one of these links [m.me/LewisTheAssistant](https://m.me/LewisTheAssistant) or [https://facebook.com/LewisTheAssistant](https://facebook.com/LewisTheAssistant)
+STEP 1: Visit either one of these links [m.me/LewisTheAssistant](https://m.me/LewisTheAssistant) or [https://facebook.com/LewisTheAssistant](https://facebook.com/LewisTheAssistant) or [https://t.me/LewisSMBot](https://t.me/LewisSMBot) for Telegram version

 STEP 2: Click on the Get Started Button or Text Hi or any message.